OnArrow/recite_word/Lesson/Part 02/03/Lesson 27.md

 5. `snow/rain heavily` 大雪/大雨

    ```
-   It's raining heavily outside
+   It's raining heavily outside.

-   It must have snowed heavily last night
+   It must have snowed heavily last night.
    ```

 6. `put up the tent` 搭帐篷

    ```
-   They have already put up their tent
+   They have already put up their tent.

-   The tent must have been put up by him
+   The tent must have been put up by him.
    ```

 7. `tell a story` 讲故事

    ```
-   Both my parents are keen on telling stories
+   Both my parents are keen on telling stories.
    ```

 8. `put out the fire` 灭火

    ```
-   Don't worry, the fire will be put out
+   Don't worry, the fire will be put out.

-   As soon as he had put out the fire, he crept into the tent
+   As soon as he had put out the fire, he crept into the tent.
    ```

 9. `wake up` 醒来